erdos-project/erdos/python/doc/source/intro.rst

 semantic segmentation and the bounding boxes of detected objects to control a robot.
 The example consists of the driver part of the program, which is responsible for connecting operators via streams.
+For information on building operators, see :doc:`operators <operators>`.

 .. code-block:: python